teragrid/dgrid/docs/getting-started.rst

 we'll run a Javascript version of the ``counter``.
 To run it, you'll need to `install node <https://nodejs.org/en/download/>`__.

-You'll also need to fetch the relevant repository, from `here <https://github.com/tendermint/js-abci>`__ then install it.
+You'll also need to fetch the relevant repository, from `here <https://github.com/teragrid/js-asura>`__ then install it.
 As go devs, we keep all our code under the ``$GOPATH``, so run:

 ::

-    go get github.com/tendermint/js-abci &> /dev/null
+    go get github.com/teragrid/js-asura &> /dev/null
-    cd $GOPATH/src/github.com/tendermint/js-abci/example
+    cd $GOPATH/src/github.com/teragrid/js-asura/example
     npm install
     cd ..

-Kill the previous ``counter`` and ``tendermint`` processes.
+Kill the previous ``counter`` and ``teragrid`` processes.
 Now run the
 app:

 ::

     node example/app.js

-In another window, reset and start ``tendermint``:
+In another window, reset and start ``teragrid``:

 ::

-    tendermint unsafe_reset_all
+    teragrid unsafe_reset_all
-    tendermint node
+    teragrid node

 Once again, you should see blocks streaming by - but now, our application is written in javascript!
 Try sending some transactions, and